 Good Grief

-In September of 2022, my mom passed away after a brief and horrible illness at the age of 65—too young and too suddenly for it to have been anything other than a tragedy.
-I was on my way to meet her for a long-awaited post-pandemic family beach vacation.
-We had talked the day before about the recipes we'd make together at the beach house: margaritas (her favorite) and Alison Roman's grilled chicken wings.
-The last text I received from her was a response to me saying our plane was taking off.
+We were supposed to be meeting for a long-awaited post-pandemic family beach vacation.
+The day before, we’d talked about what recipes we’d make at the beach house: margaritas (her favorite) and Alison Roman’s grilled chicken wings.
+The last text I received from my mom was in response to me saying our plane was taking off.

 "Yay!"
 She wrote.

-I was in flight the moment she was rushed to the emergency room.
-She had been admitted to the hospital by the time I landed.
+I was in flight when she was rushed to the emergency room.
+By the time I landed, she had been admitted to the hospital.
 She never came home.

 A New Roommate